yingshaoxo/yingshaoxo_alpine_x86_system/README.md

 1. Get an old computer that supports "MBR parition and BIOS boot_loading", normally it was created before 2010 years.
 Use "alpine_3.0.5_x86_setup-alpine.iso" file to do an offline install first by typing "setup-alpine".
 You may need to use "rufus" to make a bootable USB driver because the official alpine does not have boot software in their iso file, I hate that.
 Then copy and paste some folders under "./disk_data" to root folder of your system by using "./install_system.sh" (You should know how to mount a USB storage to a folder, then in that folder use rsync to do a copy.)
 2. Use "alpine_3.0.5_x86_setup-alpine.iso" file to do normal offline install first. then create a iso file or CD for "./disk_data", mount that iso file or CD to "/media/cdrom", run "./install_system.sh".
 3. Use "alpine_3.0.5_x86_setup-alpine.iso" to do offline install first. then in another disk partition, install another linux system that will generate boot menu and also work as a PE.
 In another linux system, copy "disk_data/*" folder to your alpine root folder based on rules in "./install_system.sh".
-4. Use virtualbox: just use vdi file directly if you can install virtualbox (You can also convert "./disk_data" to an iso file, then give it to virtualbox, then in your alpine system, you mount and use script to copy those files. **Virtualbox should let user be able to modify container files in realtime just like FTP or ssh or mount without installing any extensions**)
+4. Or use virtualbox: just use vdi file directly if you can install virtualbox (You can also convert "./disk_data" to an iso file, then give it to virtualbox, then in your alpine system, you mount and use script to copy those files. **Virtualbox should let user be able to modify container files in realtime just like FTP or ssh or mount without installing any extensions**)
-5. Use chroot or mount if you know how to do it, I don't know. (script "./install_system.sh" may help you to figure out how)
+5. Or use chroot or mount if you know how to do it, I don't know. (script "./install_system.sh" may help you to figure out how)

 > Virtualbox container: https://www.mediafire.com/file/54zdwsz4exbheq4/yingshaoxo_alpine_x86_system_virtualbox_2024_6_21.7z/file